 Bring a dark t-shirt to wear under dark shirts.
 A white t-shirt triangle under a dark shirt sticks out like a sore thumb. so bring a black or gray.

 Also remember, as a general rule, light clothes look better on lighter backgrounds and darker clothes look better on darker backgrounds.
 So if you prefer dark, bring dark, if you prefer some of both, bring some of both.

 Some shots are close up, others are full length.
 Plan outfits completely.
-It is hard to do a full length formal in your suit if all you brought was big old tennis shoes.
+It is hard to do a full length formal in your suit if all you brought were sneakers.

 Group your outfits together on hangers.
 It is amazing how many people come in with clothes stuffed in a plastic bag and wonder why they are wrinkled!
 Make sure they are ironed.

-If you spend all day in the dressing room, you get less time in front of the camera.
+If you spend too much time in the dressing room, you get less time in front of the camera.
 Most people can get 2-3 looks per hour.
 More if you are quick and work easy.

 Please make sure you are clean shaven.
 Retouching stubble costs extra and still does not look as good as a clean shave.
 Got a goatee that mom hates, but you love?
 Do your casual shots first with it on, then bring a razor and go to the restroom and shave it off for mom's formals.
 Everyone is happy that way!